rizdaprasetya/mt-alt-doc/en/snap/integration-guide.md

 #### Reference:

-> Integration sample codes are also available on our [Github repos](/en/technical-reference/library-plugin.md#sample-integration-code)
+> Integration sample codes are also available on our [GitHub repos](/en/technical-reference/library-plugin.md#sample-integration-code).